Autism

 Testing for Known Genetic Causes of Autism

 Though blood tests are not part of an autism diagnosis, they come into play to rule out known genetic causes of autism.
-Having a genetic diagnosis in addition to an ASD diagnosis can help families in several ways—including understanding the supports and treatments that may be most helpful.
+Having a genetic diagnosis in addition to an autism diagnosis can help families in several ways — including understanding the supports and treatments that may be most helpful.
+Autism and Fragile X syndrome are often diagnosed separately, with many children diagnosed with autism before they are diagnosed with Fragile X syndrome.

 While FXS is the most common single gene link to autism, they are not the same thing and should not be treated as the same thing.
 For example, an impairment in social interaction is one of the core characterizations of autism.
-But since many children with Fragile X syndrome are interested in social interactions, treatments for autism that focus on the social aspect, may not be productive in the overall care for those with FXS+ASD.
+But since many children with Fragile X syndrome are interested in social interactions, treatments for autism that focus on the social aspect, may not be productive in the overall care for those with FXS+Autism.
 It is important to look at the individual and consider all associated diagnoses when making a plan for their care.

-Treating FXS+ASD
+Treating FXS+Autism

-Challenging behaviors that are seen in a higher proportion of children with FXS+ASD vs. those with Fragile X syndrome alone.
+Challenging behaviors that are seen in a higher proportion of children with FXS+Autism vs. those with Fragile X syndrome alone.
 These behaviors may include attention problems, hyperactivity and impulsivity, anxiety, and aggressive and self-injurious behaviors.

 Many individuals with FXS utilize behavioral therapy, but medication can sometimes also be helpful to support speech-language, occupational, and educational therapeutic services, and to allow a child to learn in the least restrictive environment.